within 10 miles

 *One of the famous Southwold Beach Huts is available for rental on a day by day basis.

 The famous Holy Trinity Church with its ‘angel’ roof is a ‘must see’.
-Overlooks the Blyth estuary.
-Illuminated at night.
+‘This Cathedral of the Marshes’ overlooks the Blyth estuary and is famously illuminated at night.

 Pretty cottages around village green.
 Dunes, sands and walks.
 Much favoured by artists since 19th century.
 Approach by road or be rowed across from Southwold.
 Pubs.
 Visitor Centre.
 Walberswick National Nature Reserve – Sandlings heathland, reed beds, inter-tidal mud flats, marsh, woodland and tidal estuary of the River Blyth form an unique grouping of habitats.

 Fine old market town with 14th century church & a major boating centre for the Broads.
 Excellent new Lido.
+Lovely gentle boat trip up the River Waveney to Geldeston Locks.
 Bargains can be had at the weekly furniture auction.

 Walpole Old Chapel (Historic Chapels Trust)